 As mentioned already, blockchain holds the key to transforming maintenance logs and parts traceability.
 It can help ensure that parts produced are legitimate and live up to the necessary airworthiness requirements, and can ultimately offer a virtually immutable record of every part on an aircraft, as well as every time it’s been handled and by whom.

-A blockchain application, such as the one Parts Pedigree is pioneering, could offer a much more efficient approach to documentation of an asset’s lifecycle.
+A blockchain application, such as the one Enspan, formerly known as Parts Pedigree, is pioneering, could offer a much more efficient approach to documentation of an asset’s lifecycle.

 At the same time, this would mean that airlines would be able to sell and purchase parts with the confidence that the documentation is accurate and compliant with all maintenance regulations.